 If you’re struggling to incorporate consistent language practice into your routine, you may have tried, and not succeeded, to make it work at different times during the day.
 For instance, saving your language practice for the weekend could have worked except your friends came to town and now you have to entertain.

-Three of my favorites language activities while running
+Three of my favorite language activities while running

 Take your workouts to the next level by adding language practice to the mix.
 Listen to a podcast, playlist, or choose a book from Audible to enhance your language learning process.
 Your brain will thank you.